European bank shares jittery as slew of sanctions readied | Business

 European bank shares remained unsteady on Friday after steep falls a day earlier, as bankers grapple with the potential impact of a slew of sanctions following Russia's invasion of Ukraine.
 Shares wavered as missiles pounded the Ukrainian capital and its President Volodymyr Zelenskiy pleaded with the international community to do more, saying sanctions announced so far were not enough.

-Leading European banks initially recovered some ground but by midmorning the European banking sector index was trading down 0.3%, on top of an 8% fall on Thursday.
+Leading European banks initially recovered some ground but by midmorning, the European banking sector index was trading down 0.1%, after a 8% fall on Thursday.
 Details of the next round of European sanctions were still a work in progress but the European Union is expected to freeze Russian assets in the bloc and halt its banks' access to European financial markets as part of what EU foreign policy chief Josep Borrell described as "the harshest package of sanctions we have ever implemented".

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)